Services start at 10:30 a.m.

 Biography:

-Rev. Ben Bortin graduated from the University of California with a major in history, specializing in Asian history.
+UU Rev. Ben Bortin graduated from the University of California with a major in history, specializing in Asian history.
 He is also a graduate of Starr King School for the Ministry in Berkeley, California.
 He has served as minister for UU congregations in Duluth, Minnesota, and Staten Island, New York, and as Membership Coordinator for the UU Congregation at Shelter Rock in Manhasset, New York.
-Currently, he is a chaplain at Queens Medical Center in Queens, New York, and serves on a part time basis as minister of the UU Fellowship of the North Fork, in Jamesport, NY.
-His denominational and community involvements have included serving as President of the UU United Nations Office and on the board of Project Hospitality, an organization serving homeless and other limited people in Staten Island, New York.
-He is also part of a Social Action Committee with the Ethical Humanist Society of Long Island, which has worked recently on an affordable housing project.
+Currently, he serves as minister of the UU Fellowship of the North Fork, in Jamesport, NY.
+His denominational and community involvements have included serving as President of the UU United Nations Office, Secretary and Treasurer of the New York Metro UU Ministers Association, a board member of the Religious Coalition for Abortion Rights, and a board member of Project Hospitality, an organization serving homeless people in Staten Island, New York.
+He is also part of a Social Action Committee with the Ethical Humanist Society of Long Island.
 He also serves on the “Caring Circle” of his 40 apartment UU Complex, Hadley House.